wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 * *DockYard designs and develops applications for people who have an idea and don't know what to do next*
 * *We build web products, and focus on quality.*
+* *We create software that helps people.
+A client can come to us seeking advice regarding software development practices or looking to implement a product he/she has been thinking about.
+Our main focus is delivering a solution that a client is happy with by using powerful visual design, best software engineering practices and latest technologies.*
 * *We're a design and development shop specializing in really intuitive, responsive user interfaces.
 We work primarily with Ember.js, which is a JavaScript framework similar to Angular and Backbone.
 On the backend, we prefer a Rails backend and transactional database, which is more reliable than the NoSQL databases out there.*
 * *DockYard leads projects from ideas to user-friendly products that are built by cutting edge technologies and methodologies.
 As a team, we put clients' business goals in the forefront through the collaborative expertise of our designers and developers.*
 * *DockYard helps business owners create web apps with the combined power of Ember and great design.*